 The English Faculty at Caludon Castle is a lively, dynamic, forward-thinking team of teachers.
-Any visitor or student will find us to be committed, supportive, collaborative and inspirational in the classroom.
-We believe that students enjoy English because they are supported, well-taught and motivated by experienced, and successful teachers to achieve their full potential.
-Students come to English understanding the expectations we have of them in terms of work, commitment and behaviour.
+Any visitor or student will find us to be committed, supportive, collaborative and inspirational in, and out of the classroom.
+We believe that students enjoy English because they are supported, well-taught, and motivated by innovative, and successful teachers to achieve their full potential.
+Students come to English understanding the expectations we have of them in terms of work, commitment, and behaviour.
 We want our learners to achieve their best so that they not only love our subject, but are also equipped with the Literacy skills that are so fundamental to the outside world.

 We deeply believe that student learn best in a collaborative environment because collaborative learning provides students with opportunities to discuss their ideas and reflect upon their learning and understand the criteria for success.
 Our exam results are consistently good and students succeed well within English at all Key Stages.

 Our curriculum is challenging and varied, and has been developed and adapted over the past few years to ensure there is a high level of challenge, a variety of interesting topics, and to and help prepare pupils for the linear exams they will sit at the end of Year 11.

 Year 7 students are taught in tutor groups.
 The curriculum is mapped around the core skills: Reading, Writing, and Speaking and Listening and helps our learners to make a comfortable transition between Literacy in Primary school and English at Secondary school.
 Learners build on the key skills and understanding that they learn in Year 6 and are challenged by the topics and genres we cover in their first year of secondary school.
 Students are encouraged to continue to read widely at home.